Asymmetry Analysis of Bilateral Shapes: Describing asymmetry

 \subsection{Registration}

-We will introduce the following notations: let $X$, with elements $X[k,m]$, be a $K \times M$ configuration matrix giving the positions of $K$ landmarks in $M$ dimensions for a single object or subject or individual.
-We write as $X[k, \ ] \in \mathbb{R}^M$ for the coordinates of $k$th landmark, $k=1,\dots,K$.
-The most important choice for $M$ is $M=3$, and this case is emphasized in the presentation, but the mathematical theory is valid for any $M \geq 1$.
+We introduce the following notations: let $X$, with elements $X[k,m]$, be a $K \times M$ configuration matrix giving the positions of $K$ landmarks in $M$ dimensions for a single object or subject or individual, where $k=1,\dots,K$ and $m=1,\dots,M$.
+We write as $X[k, \ ] \in \mathbb{R}^M$ for the coordinates of the $k$th landmark, $k=1,\dots,K$.
+The most important choice is $M=3$, and this case is emphasized in the presentation, but the mathematical theory is valid for any dimension $M \geq 1$.
 In general, upper case letters are used for matrices and bold lower case letters for vectors.
 In addition the letters $K,M,J$ are reserved for the number of landmarks, number of dimensions, and number of elementary features (Section \ref{sec:asym:elem}), respectively, with typical indices given by the lower case letters $k,m,j$.
-In general, each data object $X$ will be viewed as a noisy version of a bilaterally symmetric configuration.
+In general, each data object $X$ will be viewed as a noisy version of a bilaterally symmetric configuration $X^S$.

-{\bf Rigid body transformations} If $X$ is a configuration, then a \emph{rigid body motion} takes $X$ to $\bm 1_M \bm c^T + X R = X^*$, say, where $\bm c$ is an $M$-dimensional translation vector and $R$ is an $M \times M$ rotation matrix.
-For the purposes of this paper, we say that $X$ and $X^*$ have the same \emph{size-and-shape} following the standard terminology in shape analysis (see, for example, \citet{drydenmardia2016}).
-That is, the size-and-shape of $X$ is the equivalence class of configurations under the group of rigid body motions.
+{\bf Rigid body transformations} If $X$ is a configuration, then a \emph{rigid body motion} takes $X$ to $X^* = \bm 1_M \bm c^T + X R$, say, where $\bm c \in \mathbb{R}^M$ is a translation vector and $R$ is an $M \times M$ rotation matrix.
+For the purposes of this paper, we say that $X$ and $X^*$ have the same \emph{size-and-shape}, as the size-and-shape of $X$ is the equivalence class of configurations under the group of rigid body motions (see, for example, \citet{drydenmardia2016}).
 The asymmetry information carried by the size-and-shape is of interest and such information is unaffected under rigid body motion.
 The size is emphasized here, since the size information is taken into consideration.
 Recall that the term ``shape'' is a standard terminology in statistical shape analysis which means the equivalence class under the larger group of similarity transformations so the scale is also filtered out.

 A hyperplane $\mathcal{P}$ in $\mathbb{R}^M$ can be written in the form $\mathcal{P}= \{\bm x \in \mathbb{R}^M : \bm n^T \bm x = b \}$, in terms of a unit normal vector $\bm n$, say, and a scalar offset term $b$, say.
 When $M=3$ a hyperplane becomes a two-dimensional plane, and when $M=2$ a hyperplane becomes a one-dimensional line.
 For simplicity we refer to hyperplanes as planes everywhere.
 Under a rigid body motion, $\bm n$ is transformed to $R^T \bm n$ and $b$ is transformed to $b + \bm n^T R \bm c$.